ditoskas/web-api-crypto-test/README.md

 6. `Chain` - Read records that belong to specific chain
 7. `PageNumber` - The number of the page
 8. `PageSize` - The size of each page

+## Alternative Implementation
+On the solution you will find also a web api project with name `Api2`.
+This is exactly the same functionality as the `Api`, the big difference is on the implementation technique.
+On the `Api2` project the CQRS pattern using the MediatR middlweare has been used, this has been done to demonstrate a different approach for education reasons.

+**Note:** You can run the `Api2` project and test the end points using the swagger interface